In this post, I’m going to reveal the franchise success rate. And just so you know, they’re based on a few franchise statistics I was able to uncover.

 Which is why you need to make sure you do good research.
 That also means you need to only using credible sources for your franchising opportunity information.

-About Franchise Success And Franchise Failure Rates
+About Franchise Success And Franchise Failure Statistics

 A few years ago there were so many franchisors telling people verbally, (and in their marketing brochures-and on their websites) that there was a “95% success rate in franchise businesses,” the International Franchise Association had to jump in and draft a formal letter to it’s entire membership.
 Read what the IFA letter said.